fpbrault/truce/README.md

 builds on macOS and Windows — supports audio, MIDI, state, and UI (X11UI on Linux, CocoaUI on macOS, WindowsUI on Windows).
 AAX requires the Avid AAX SDK and PACE/iLok signing for retail Pro Tools releases.
-VST2 is opt-in on all platforms — see note below. iOS only hosts AU v3 by platform contract; every other format is unviable there.
+VST2 is opt-in on all platforms. iOS only hosts AU v3 by platform contract; every other format is unviable there.

 ## Features